 Each of us accumulates our own, subjective interpretations of what’s happening to us, around us, in the world.
 These in turn, contribute to the development of the cognitive filter which then helps us to make sense in a more efficient manner - the more we do it, the quicker the filtering proces will become.
 However, what role would “The Experience” play if a person repeatedly chose to see things through the lenses of their cognitive filter instead of choosing to develop new interpretations?

 The problem with such filter is precisely this: the more one uses their filter, the less connection with “The Experience” there will be.
 It’s very simple.
 When you’ve been seeing someone for 5 days in a row, you will be more inclined to believe that you will see them on the 6th day as well.
-You might of course have doubtful thoughts about it, but the underlying belief or expectation will be there.
-When you are used to repeatedly get an unpleasant sunburn, it might difficult to convince you that staying in a sunlight can be enjoyable.
+You might, of course, have doubtful thoughts about it, but the underlying belief or expectation will be there.
+When you are used to repeatedly getting an unpleasant sunburn, it might difficult to convince you that staying in a sunlight can be enjoyable.
 You get the idea.

 As Inside, So Outside